 Our most performed number and usually our gig or set finisher is a bit of a multi-tasking tour de force with five instruments being played simultaneously by just the two of us throughout most of the song

-We’ve arranged Buddy Holly’s first global hit for the ukulele, with Nigel alternating between rock ‘n roll licks and fingerpicking style
+We’ve arranged Buddy Holly’s first global hit for the ukulele, with Nigel alternating between rock ’n roll licks and fingerpicking style, and performing the famous guitar solo on the uke

 We love this Kinks tune with its iconic opening riff and laid back feel, perfectly suited for some real life lazing on a sunny afternoon